Cart 0

 Avana is derived from the word “A-yana,” meaning a beautiful flower.
 Like a wildflower nourished by nature.

 Forty-one bungalows, suites, and private pool villas, perched on the mountainside overlooking the valley, instill a sense of peacefulness.
 Each living space opens to a timeless mountain landscape with inviting sights and sounds of nature.
-Located in Mai Chau, deep in the mountains, we will visit villages inhabited by the Black, White Tay and Black H’mong minority people.
-We will be connecting with these tribes, and also the other tribes in the region.
+Located in Mai Chau, deep in the mountains, we will visit villages inhabited by the Black, White Tay and Black H’mong people.

 We are shaping an atmosphere that is conducive for introspection and inspiration through our stay at a remote lodge.
 Cocooned in the heart of Mai Chau’s 56,454 hectares of mountains, valleys, forests, rivers, and rice fields provide invigorating opportunities for both adventurers and those looking to unwind in nature.
 Our lodge is tucked away in the misty mountains, and nestled just beside a running river that cuts through the lush forest.
 There will be no distraction as you indulge in a sense of peace that declutters the mind and quiets down thoughts.